ooni/2023-05-richer-input/DESIGN.md

 any case, eventually, OONI Run v2 information will translate into instructions related to (a) drawing the UI; (b) running nettests; and (c) saving measurements.

+## Future directions: richer-input streaming

+We can imagine specific richer input allowing us to instruct a nettest to communicate with an interactive backend, where the backend serves a mini nettest to the probe, reads the results and then serves follow-up actions for the probe that depend on (a) what the backend knows in general and (b) results returned by that specific probe.
+This design seems out of scope for an initial implementation of richer input, but could become a useful tool to address specific research questions at a later time.